The Bondi Beach Home Page is maintained by Brian Robson.

 send an email from this form.

-Brian's interests, other than web pages, databases, the NBN and the Internet generally, include the history of the Romans, the Dark Ages and the medieval cathedral builders, the history of science, alternative country and western music, 50s and 60s rock'n'roll, the use and abuse of the English language, and counteracting the effects of advertising.
+Brian's interests, other than web pages, databases, the NBN and the Internet generally, include the history of the Romans, the Dark Ages and the medieval cathedral builders, the history of science and engineering, the history and technical development of transport (especially trams and trains), alternative country and western music, 50s and 60s rock'n'roll, the use and abuse of the English language and counteracting the effects of advertising.
 He prefers cats to dogs.
 He never plays computer games and has never rented a video or been to a gym.

 This web site began in March 1996, with original design and writing by Nicos Souleles and Claire Pillar.
 Many thanks for the enduring simplicity of the design and to all those who have made suggestions along the way.

 Scanning: Since August 2008, an HP C-6280 All-in-One scanner has been used when needed (for example the old Bondi photographs) with scanning directly to a memory chip at 300 dpi.
-Prior to that, it was an HP-5300 at 150 dpi to scan all the pictures taken with film cameras.
+Prior to that, it was an HP-5300 at 150 dpi to scan the prints taken with film cameras.

-Picture Editing: PaintShopPro Version 3 (yes, version 3) from 1995, and sometimes PaintShopPro Version 7.
+Picture Editing: Only when necessary - PaintShopPro Version 7.
+Ages ago it was PaintShopPro Version 3 (yes, version 3) from 1995.

-The thumbnails are all made using EZ-Thumbs from the
+All re-sized images are all made using EZ-Thumbs downloaded from the

 web site.
-Confusing to use, but perfect results.
+Confusing to use, but good results.